jessekrubin/ry/README.md

 )

 from . import http as http
-from .reqwest import HttpClient as HttpClient from .reqwest import ReqwestError as ReqwestError from .reqwest import Response as Response
+from .http import Headers as Headers from .http import HttpStatus as HttpStatus from .reqwest import HttpClient as HttpClient from .reqwest import ReqwestError as ReqwestError from .reqwest import Response as Response